VRGroupRWTH/DaVE/website/content/guide_content.md

   abbreviation: "Abbreviation of tag name"
 ```

 Next, paths for images and the interactive scene are given.
-Mutliple images can be listed here, but only the first is shown as thumbnail.
-The scene can be ommited if no interactive preview is available.
+Multiple images can be listed here, but only the first is shown as thumbnail.
+The scene can be omitted if no interactive preview is available.

 ```yaml
 images: